Tony Gwynn: Base stealing and fielding

+Work ethic

-Gwynn was hard-working and renowned for his work ethic and devotion to extra batting practice.
+Gwynn was hard-working and known for his work ethic and devotion to extra batting practice; on the day of a night game, Gwynn would commence batting practice at the ballpark in the early afternoon between twelve and two o'clock, and also do batting practice in the batting cage after the game.
 On the road, he stayed in his hotel room, studying video of his at-bats or playing video games.
 In an era before laptops and tablets, Gwynn bought his own video equipment and lugged it from town to town along with tapes of his games.
 His wife traveled with a Betamax video cassette recorder that was the size of a suitcase to tape his at-bats.
 Still, the Padres were the last MLB team to hire a video coordinator.
 Gwynn later invested in close to $100,000 in video equipment that he shared with his teammates.
 Few hitters were as meticulous as Gwynn with his detailed notebooks and videotape, which he spent hours studying.
 He studied pitchers, watching them in the bullpen and on television or video, to learn their tendencies on every count.
 Gwynn spent hours watching video and analyzing his swing frame by frame.
 He had one tape of each team, which included his at-bats against that team in the season.
+Gwynn also used video to scout umpires, studying the size and shape of each individual umpire's strike zone.
 "Tony taught me more about hitting than I ever taught him", said Merv Rettenmund, his hitting coach for nine years with the Padres.
+Gwynn was also not averse to lending advice to opponents, as Hall of Fame player Todd Helton remarked how Gwynn guided him during his second year with the Colorado Rockies, about the ideal way to look for the ball being thrown by the pitcher; similarly, after Gwynn's former teammate John Kruk was traded to the Philadelphia Phillies, when the Padres and Phillies faced each other and Gwynn reached base with the opportunity to chat with Kruk (who was the first baseman), Gwynn offered Kruk verbal scouting reports for new pitchers on Kruk's NL East divisional opponents.
+Gwynn was also involved in the Padres' front office affairs as a player; general manager Kevin Towers usually consulted Gwynn for input on potential trades, particularly regarding whether the incoming players' character would be a good fit for the team.
+In this capacity, Gwynn researched and interviewed people as necessary.